 If you’re an independent contractor or you work at a job that doesn’t provide healthcare coverage, you can use your state’s marketplace to choose and enroll in a state or federal health insurance plan.
 These marketplaces have an open enrollment period that eventually close down, so you have to select your plan during specific times of the year to ensure coverage.
 You can get started by heading online and applying at HealthCare.gov

-An alternative route that may be attractive is to forgo your state’s marketplace and go directly to an external health insurance provider for individual health plans.
+An alternative route that may be attractive is to forgo your state’s marketplace and go directly to an external health insurance provider for individual health insurance plans.
 The pricing and benefits for Qualified Health Plans are the same whether you purchase from healthcare.gov or a private marketplace.
 The advantage of using a private exchange like AHiX is that you can shop the same qualified plans at healthcare.gov, but also have access to the many non-qualified policies and supplemental coverages not offered on the government exchange.

 These are special programs that you must qualify for, including Medicare, Medicaid, and Children’s Health Insurance Program (CHIP).
 To apply for these programs, however, you must qualify under age or health condition requirements.
 If you do qualify, the application is easy and available online.